Fats That Are Good For You? Yes!

 Conclusion: Pregnant women should talk to their doctors about avoiding flaxseed oil and also about taking the most pure fish oil pills on the market.

-Our most highly recommended and trusted brand, that we found after evaluating dozens of different kinds, is from pure fish oil.
+Our most highly recommended and trusted brand, that we found after evaluating dozens of different kinds, is from Omega 3 / DHA Fish Oil.
 Nothing else even comes close to its quality.
 And it is higher in beneficial nutrients so you get more for your money too.

 If you want the best fish oil you should buy carefully-sourced fish oil, such as hoki fish oil capsules.
-And you should look for a pharmaceutical grade product that comes from healthy fish caught in pristine clean waters, then is quickly processed for purity and packaged under strict pharmaceutical conditions.
+And you should look for a top quality product that comes from healthy fish caught in pristine clean waters, then is quickly processed for purity and packaged under strict pharmaceutical conditions.

 Enough Omega-6 already